 The following capital adequacy information is disclosed in relation to the Bank and is derived in accordance with the conditions of registration relating to capital adequacy.
-For the purpose of the conditions of registration, capital requirements and ratios are calculated in accordance with the Reserve Bank of New Zealand Capital Adequacy Framework (BS2A) dated November 2015 and is disclosed under the Basel III framework in accordance with Schedule 9 of the Order.
+For the purpose of the conditions of registration, capital requirements and ratios are calculated in accordance with the Reserve Bank of New Zealand Banking Prudential Requirements (BPR100) and is disclosed under the Basel III framework in accordance with Schedule 9 of the Order.